SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ![Legacy smartapps](/guides/users-guide/smartapps.png)

-### Working with external applications

-"External applications" are links to applications running elsewhere.
-Enter name of the application and application key, then provide the URL of that application and click "Save" to make the link available in the application switcher.

-### Editing applications
+### Editing and removing applications

-To edit an application, simply click on its name.
-Depending on the type of the application (e.g. Hosted, External), different fields can be modified.
+To edit an application, simply click the application or click **Edit** in its context menu.

+On the "Properties" tab several fields can be modified, depending on the application type.

-> Note that "ID", "Application key" and "Path" cannot be changed once configured.
+> **Info**: "ID", "Application key" and "Path" cannot be changed once configured.

 ### Removing applications